octopize/avatar-python/doc/source/tutorial.rst

    client = apiclient(base_url=os.environ.get("BASE_URL"))
    client.forgotten_password("yourmail@mail.com")

-You’ll then receive a mail containing a token.
+You’ll then receive an email containing a token.
 This token is only valid once, and expires after 24 hours.
 Use it to reset your password:

 .. code:: python